 5. The Right to Data Portability

 The right to data portability is another attempt at empowering the data subject.

 With this, individuals have the right to transfer their personal data from one company to another without trouble.

 The new regulation promotes data protection as something that’s prioritized from the start, as a default, rather than an afterthought.

-For example, a company that is GDPR-compliant will minimize the amount of data in their possession by processing only what’s necessary to complete the task at hand.
+For example, companies must minimize the amount of data in their possession by processing only what’s necessary to complete the task at hand.

-And, after said task is complete, the company must destroy or anonymize any data that’s no longer needed.
+And, after said task is complete, the company should destroy or anonymize any data that’s no longer needed.

 7. More Stringent Breach Notifications